gristlabs/grist-form-submit/README.md

 > Scripts to turn form submissions on webpages into new records in Grist documents.

+## :warning: Warning
+If you followed the instructions between June and August 2023, they had an omission that gave visitors too much access.
+Be sure that [this step](#default-rules) is included.

+## Summary

 This repo contains tools to make it easy to submit forms as new records added to [Grist](https://www.getgrist.com) documents.